jzerbe/jzerbe.github.com/_posts/2012-10-26-gwt-devmode-on-windows-requires-localhost-permissions.md

 - permissions
 published: true
 ---
-While GWT's devmode plugin should work out of the box when one is connecting from localhost to localhost.
-This is not the case on Google's own Chrome.
+While GWT\'s devmode plugin should work out of the box when one is connecting from localhost to localhost.
+This is not the case on Google\'s own Chrome.

 I have noticed this sort of behavior on Windows before; it is very particular about specific address matching.